Hikarunnie/product-capstone-Nemesis/00-foundation/all-problem-statements.md

 #### H1 -- Hairband

 **Problem:**
+Students learning programming spend 30–60 minutes stuck on very small errors (such as syntax mistakes) because they cannot easily identify what is wrong, even when the problem is simple.

 **Where this observation comes from:**
+I experience this myself while studying coding.
+Recently, I spent around an hour trying to fix a single syntax error because I could not find where the mistake was.
+Situations like this happen often and slow down my progress significantly.

 **Rough severity estimate:**
+The problem does not stop learning completely, but it wastes a lot of time and creates frustration over small issues.
 ---

 #### H2 -- Headache

 **Problem:**
+Students learning programming struggle to start solving tasks because they do not understand how to approach the problem, even if they know the basic concepts.

 **Where this observation comes from:**
+I experience this during coding assignments where I understand the topic in theory, but when I see the task, I don’t know how to begin.
+This leads to spending a long time just thinking about where to start instead of actually solving the problem.

 **Rough severity estimate:**
+This slows down progress and reduces confidence, especially when tasks take longer than expected to begin.

 ---

 #### H3 -- Heartburn

 **Problem:**
+Students trying to stay consistent with studying lose motivation when they do not understand material on the first try, leading them to stop studying instead of continuing.

 **Where this observation comes from:**
+I experience this personally.
+When I do not understand something quickly, I lose motivation and find it difficult to continue studying, especially when I already feel low on time and energy.

 **Rough severity estimate:**
+This affects long-term consistency and makes it harder to build strong study habits.

 ---